-This course will provide a detailed knowledge of how Fascism transformed Rome.
-Grounding students in the history, architecture and politics of this dramatic period of urban change and expansion, this study of the capital under Mussolini will be contextualized within a broad analysis of Italy during the Fascist regime.
-This series of 13 x 3hr classes will consist of a majority of site visits, plus lectures and class discussion, and structured group break-out work.
-Groups will then report back to the class and all participants will be encouraged to venture opinions.
-Teaching will also include the use of video material.
+This course will provide a detailed perspective on how Fascism transformed Rome.
+Grounding students in the history, architecture and politics of this dramatic period of urban change and expansion, study of the capital under Mussolini will be contextualized within a broad analysis of Italy during the Fascist regime.
+Classes will include site visits, lectures and class discussion with structured group break-out work.
+Teaching will also include the use of historic video material.
 3 credit hours.
 Pre-requisites: ENG 102, Junior standing or permission of the instructor.